Wentong-Liu/safe-api/readme.md

 * Use `SHA-256` to calculate signature to prevent from _brute-force_.

-* Use HTTP header to pass the identity token and signature for a better compatibility.
+* Use HTTP header to pass the identity token and the signature for a better compatibility.

-* Use identity token instead of username to avoid disclose login credentials.
+* Use identity token instead of username to avoid disclosing login credentials.